-For 44 million Americans, the weight of unyielding student loan debt is a major cause of stress and anxiety, a barrier to homeownership and can be a lifelong impediment to building wealth.
+For over 45 million Americans, the weight of unyielding student loan debt is a major cause of stress and anxiety, a barrier to homeownership and can be a lifelong impediment to building wealth.
 Nationwide, the total student debt level stands at a staggering $1.7 trillion.
 Managing that debt has proven to be complicated and inefficient for borrowers and lenders alike.

 Bottom line: Access to consumer-permissioned student loan data presents a unique opportunity.
 Innovators can step in and create apps and build better services that leverage student loan data through Finicity’s open banking platform, to help consumers with student loan debt.